npantfoerder/school-district-analysis/README.md

   <img src="https://github.com/npantfoerder/school-district-analysis/blob/master/Resources/type_summary_df.png" width="700">

 ## Summary
 - One major change in the updated school district analysis is the Thomas High School row in the school summary.
-Although the first 5 values do not change and the average reading score increased by 0.1, all of the passing percentages decreased significantly.
-Replacing all of the ninth-grade scores with NaNs decreases these percentages since the total number of students does not change, but none of ninth-grade scores are greater than 70.
+Although the first 5 values did not change and the average reading score increased by 0.1, all of the passing percentages decreased significantly.
+Replacing all of the ninth-grade scores with NaNs decreases these percentages since the total student count does not change, but none of ninth-grade scores count as passing.

 - A second major change in the updated analysis is how Thomas High School is ranked in comparison to the other schools in the district.
 In the results, we saw that Thomas High School moved from being one of the top 5 schools based on % Passing Overall, to the 8th school.
 When sorting the school summary by % Passing Reading, Thomas High School goes from being the top school to the 8th school.
 Thomas High School also moves from the 7th to the 9th ranked school based on % Passing Math.

 - Another big change in the updated analysis is the passing percentages based on spending ranges.
 Thomas High School was one of 4 schools in the $630-644 school spending per student range.
 Before replacing the scores, 73% of students attending schools with this spending range were passing math, 84% were passing reading, and 63% were passing overall.
 Once again, all of these percentages decreased.

 - A fourth big change in the updated analysis after replacing the ninth-grade scores is the passing percentages based on school size.
 Thomas High School was one of three schools with 1,000 to 1,999 students.
-The % Passing Math, % Passing Reading, and % Overall Passing values for schools that size all decreased by 6.
+Before replacing the scores, 94% of students attending schools that size were passing math, 97% were passing reading, and 91% were passing overall.
+In the updated analysis, these percentages all decreased by 6.

 ### Resources
 - Data Sources: schools_complete.csv, students_complete.csv